Stage 1: Rear-Facing Car Seats

 - The shoulder belt fits across the shoulder and chest

-As your child grows, they may become anxious to ride in the vehicle seat like their older sibling, but there is no need to rush.
+Every child is different, but most kids graduate to the vehicle seat between the ages of 8 to 12, per the NHTSA.
+As your child grows, they may become anxious to ride in the vehicle seat like their older sibling, but there is no need to rush and skip crucial car seat stages.
 A well-fitted and properly installed car seat is the safest way to transport your precious cargo.